 - 1. Teams will report to the designated location for check-in. - 2.
 An orientation will be provided for all participants. - 3.
 Each team will be directed to a cooking/preparation station.
 There will be a set of ingredients at each station, but no recipe.
 The ingredients will represent a recipe from one of the following categories: Main Dish, Fruits and Vegetables, Bread and Cereal, and Nutritious Snacks. - 4.
 General guidelines, resources and instructions will be located at each station to assist the team. - 5.
 Each team will have 40 minutes to prepare the dish, plan a presentation, and clean up the preparation area. - 6.
 Only participants and contest officials will be allowed in food preparation areas. - 7.
 Teams that may experience any equipment malfunction(s) may not replace the equipment with supplies from another team, leaders, volunteers, county Extension agents or contest officials.
 Instead, team members must work together and be creative in completing preparation without the malfunctioning equipment. - 8.
 Preparation: Each team will be provided with a set of ingredients reflective of the assigned category, and will create a dish using them.
 The amounts of ingredients, based upon a recipe, and a clue will be at each station to assist the team. - a.
 The ingredients provided to each team are based upon a recipe; however, teams are challenged with being creative and developing their own recipe with the ingredients provided. - b.
 Teams must incorporate each ingredient into the dish.
 However, teams may determine the exact amount of each ingredient to use. - c.
 Teams will have access to a "pantry" of additional ingredients that may be incorporated into their recipe.
 The number of aditional ingredients a team may get will be determined by contest officials and announced during participant orientation. - d.
 The ingredients provided to each team may also be used to garnish the dish.
 Additional garnishing items will not be provided. - e.
 Note cards and the Food Challenge Worksheet may be used to write down the recipe that the team invents, along with notes related to nutrition, food safety, and cost analysis.
-Teams should be exact on ingredients used, preparation steps, cooking time, temperature, etc. - 9.
+Teams should be exact on ingredients used, preparation steps, cooking time, temperature, etc. - f.
+NEW for 2014-2015: Teams will be judged during the preparation phase of the contest.
+This judging is based on upon observation only!
+Refer to the Preparation Scorecard for details. - 9.
 Food safety: Each station will have food safety resources.
 Teams should follow the steps listed to ensure proper food safety and be prepared to discuss food safety practices used in the team presentation to the judges. - 10.
 Nutrition: Each station will have a variety of nutrition resources/references.
 Each team should name key nutrients in their dish and their functions. - 11.
 Cost analysis: Prices will be available for each ingredient provided to teams.
 Teams will need to find the ingredients on the list and calculate the price of the dish along with the price per serving.
 Teams will also need to determine the number of servings per recipe.